Hansika Motwani: Early life

-Hansika Motwani was born to a Sindhi family in Bombay, Maharashtra (present-day Mumbai).
-Her father, Pradeep Motwani is a businessman and her mother, Mona Motwani is a dermatologist.
-She attended the Podar International School and the International Curriculum School, Santacruz, both in Mumbai.
+Hansika Motwani, hailing from a Sindhi Hindu family, was born in Mumbai, Maharashtra.
+Her father, Pradeep Motwani, is a businessman, while her mother, Mona Motwani, is a dermatologist.
+She received her education at the Podar International School and the International Curriculum School, Santacruz both located in Mumbai.

 Career

 2001–2010

-Hansika began her television career with a serial called Shaka Laka Boom Boom.
+Motwani began her television career with a serial called Shaka Laka Boom Boom.
 She later acted in the Indian serial Des Mein Niklla Hoga Chand and appeared as one of the children in Koi...
-Mil Gaya with Preity Zinta and Hrithik Roshan.
+Mil Gaya.

-She made her debut in a lead role at the age of 15 in a lead role in Puri Jagannadh's Telugu film Desamuduru and earned the Filmfare Award for Best Female Debut – South for her performance.
+She made her debut in 2007 at the age of 15 in a lead role in Puri Jagannadh's Telugu film Desamuduru and earned the Filmfare Award for Best Female Debut – South for her performance.
 She later appeared in the Hindi film Aap Kaa Surroor with Himesh Reshammiya.

 Her first 2008 release was Bindaas, starring Puneeth Rajkumar, and is her first and only Kannada film to date.
 Later that year, she appeared in Kantri with Jr. NTR.

 2011–2015

-Hansika debuted in Tamil cinema with Mappillai.
+Motwani debuted in Tamil cinema with Mappillai.
 Her next Tamil film, Engeyum Kadhal was a successful one.
 The same year she went on to star alongside Vijay in Velayudham.